 One particular item that you’ll see a lot of is amber.
-This may be in the form of pure stones or turned into intricate jewelry.
-The gem amber can be found throughout Chiapas and was highly valued by the Ancient Tzotzil people.
+This may be in the form of pure stones or turned into intricate jewellery.
+Amber can be found throughout Chiapas and was highly valued by the ancient Tzotzil people.

-Pro-tip: To check that the amber gems are real, get the vendor to shine a UV light on the stone.
-If it becomes fluorescent then it’s real.
+Top tip: To check that the amber gems are real, get the vendor to shine a UV light on the stone.
+If it becomes fluorescent, then it’s real.

-Close by to the artisan market you’ll find the San Cristobal Food Market.
+Close by to the artisan market, you’ll find the San Cristobal Old Market.
 This market is slightly overwhelming due to the number of stalls and tight enclosed corridors between them, but this just adds to the whole experience.

 As you are engulfed by the market, your eyes won’t know where to look.
 One way there are stalls overflowing with bright and colourful fruits, and the other a load of dead chickens lined up on a counter!

 This is the best place to get fresh produce at a lower cost than the supermarkets or simply observe the local life and a variety of products unique to the region.

-Do get ready to practise your haggle skills in both these markets though.
+Do get ready to practise your haggling skills in both these markets, though.